Hermann Flade: Sentencing

 The death sentence was greeted with widespread horror.
 In the town of Olbernhau one radio listener recalled later how her mother broke down, shaking and sobbing that the death sentence was too much.
 The families of the listener and of Flade were not close, but they would have greeted each other in the street, and the show trial had been massively publicised.

-Internationally protests came from the CDU veteran, Ernst Lemmer and the major of West Berlin, Ernst Reuter, along with the recently elected West German chancellor, Konrad Adenauer, who charactised the court decision as an "act of terrorism" ("terroristische Handlung").
-Within the German Democratic Republic there was a proliferation of slogans on walls.
-Highschool students at Werdau staged a particularly well remembered protest and were rewarded later in the year with their own show trial, culminating with lengthy prison sentences.
+Internationally protests came from the CDU veteran, Ernst Lemmer and the mayor of West Berlin, Ernst Reuter, along with the recently elected West German chancellor, Konrad Adenauer, who characterized the court decision as an "act of terrorism" ("terroristische Handlung").
+Within the German Democratic Republic, there was a proliferation of slogans on walls.
+High school students at Werdau staged a particularly well remembered protest and were rewarded later in the year with their own show trial, culminating with lengthy prison sentences.

 Sentence commuted

 In view of the reactions provoked, The Party now pushed for the sentence to be commuted.
-A date for an appeal hearing at the Dresden district court had already been set, although Flade's defence counsel was not permitted to submit the grounds for the appeal until less than 24 hours before the hearing, which took place on 29 January 1951.
+A date for an appeal hearing at the Dresden district court had already been set, although Flade's defense counsel was not permitted to submit the grounds for the appeal until less than 24 hours before the hearing, which took place on 29 January 1951.
 The Dresden court upheld the guilty verdict of the lower court and they rejected Flade's annulment application.
 But they commuted the sentence to a fifteen year jail term.

 Prison

 Hermann Flade remained in prison till 1960, being held in solitary confinement till 18 May 1954.
 He was held successively in the prisons at Bautzen, Torgau and Waldheim: it was in Torgau that he contracted Tuberculosis.

 His parents had fled to the west immediately following his trial and conviction.
 Flade turned down an offer from the Stasi that he might be released if he could persuade his parents to return to the German Democratic Republic.
-After his solitary confinement was relaxed he made contact with a fellow prisoner who was a Mathematics professor, with whom Flade began to work on his own mathematical skills.
+After his solitary confinement was relaxed, he made contact with a fellow prisoner who was a mathematics professor, with whom Flade began to work on his own mathematical skills.

-On 5 February 1958 Flade agreed to become an Informal collaborator (IM) for the Stasi, thinking that he might receive his freedom in return, but the Stasi mistrusted his motives and cancelled his IM status.
+On 5 February 1958, Flade agreed to become an Informal collaborator (IM) for the Stasi, thinking that he might receive his freedom in return, but the Stasi mistrusted his motives and cancelled his IM status.
 It was only at the start of November 1960 that Flade was released, following an Amnesty.